Last Updated on January 4, 2022 by Real Men Sow

 Potatoes and sweet potatoes are usually grown directly on the ground, however, not everyone has space for growing them.
 This post will show you how to grow potatoes in containers.
 Growing your potatoes in containers has benefits such as freedom from soil-borne pests and diseases such as eelworm and scab.
 You can also rest your back from all the digging on the ground.
-In containers, you can also properly label your potato varieties and not mix them altogether.
+In containers, you can also properly label your best potato varieties and not mix them altogether.

 What You Need To Consider When Growing Potatoes in Containers